quintel/etdataset-public/README.md

-# ETDataset
+# ETDataset - Start here

 Each country shown in the Energy Transition Model (ETM) requires its own **Input Data** to correctly model the energy system of that country.
 This repository is dedicated to creating these *country-specific datasets* (**Input Data**), which are exported to [ETSource](https://github.com/quintel/etsource), further processed by [ETEngine](https://github.com/quintel/etengine) and displayed in the [front-end](http://www.et-model.com) by [ETModel](https://github.com/quintel/etmodel).
-The **Input Data** is created in [ETDataset](https://github.com/quintel/etdataset) (or [ETdataset-public](https://github.com/quintel/etdataset-public)) by various **Research Analyses**.
+The **Input Data** is created in [ETDataset](https://github.com/quintel/etdataset) by various **Research Analyses**.
 Furthermore, this repository is used for logging all issues and discussions encountered in the process of creating and maintaining Input Data.

 ![ETDataset dataflow](documentation/dataflow_repositories.png)

+There are two versions of the ETDataset repository:

+1. [**ETDataset**](https://github.com/quintel/etdataset-public) is a **private** repository, that is used by Quintel to generate the Input Data for the ETM.
+The repository is private because the dataset generation processes requires an IEA energy balance.
+The IEA energy balances are proprietary and cannot be published.
+- [**ETdataset-public**](https://github.com/quintel/etdataset-public)) is a **public** copy of the [ETDataset](https://github.com/quintel/etdataset-public) repository, but without the proprietary energy balances.
+This repository is available for informative purposes.
+There is a dummy energy balance available for the *example* country.
+Running the dataset generation set for countries requires the purchase of an energy balance.

 ## Content